I maintain a collection of useful small programs and scripts for personal use.

 handlers or waiting on io.

-A tiny command-line tool to access bus-adresses directly.
+A tiny command-line tool to access bus-addresses directly.
 Probably pretty dangerous

-on normal workstations but nice for debugging emdedded systems.
+on normal workstations but nice for debugging embedded systems.

 A small filter that reads a mixture of latin1 and utf8 encoding and outputs pure utf8.

 This tools run directly in the web browser.
 Waring: Some of them may only work

 A numerical solver for equation systems (using a Gauss-Newton least square fitting approach).
 The